 Which City is Right for You?
 St. Augustine, Tampa, or Pensacola?

 St. Augustine, Tampa, and Pensacola are all some of the best vacation spots in Florida that offer a variety of activities and attractions for travelers.
-When it comes to affordability, there are several factors to consider, such as accommodation prices, food costs, transportation expenses, and entertainment options.
+When it comes to having an affordable Florida vacation, there are several factors to consider, such as accommodation prices, food costs, transportation expenses, and entertainment options.
 Here’s a comparison of the three destinations as affordable family vacations:

 St. Augustine has a variety of accommodation options, ranging from budget-friendly motels to luxury hotels.
 However, during peak tourist seasons, prices can be quite high.
 The average nightly rate for a budget hotel in St. Augustine is around $80-$100, while mid-range hotels can cost around $150-$200 per night.
 Luxury hotels can go up to $300 or more per night.
 Expect peak prices during March and December and moderate pricing in May and June.
 Prices began to decline in August and September which is also the heart of hurricane season.